microsoft/service-fabric-healer/Documentation/OperationalTelemetry.md

 -	Enabled Repairs
     -	Helps us focus effort on the most useful repairs.
 -	Is FH successfully repairing issues?
 This data is represented in the total number of SuccessfulRepairs FH conducts in a 24 hour window.
--	This telemetry is sent once every 24 hours and internal error/warning counters are reset after each telemetry transmission.
+-	This telemetry is sent once every 24 hours and internal data counters are reset after each telemetry transmission.

 #### Operational data details: